 Further Guidance for UK Officially Recognised Efficacy Testing Facilities

-All chemicals should be uniquely identified (eg number/code), including unique identities for multiples of the same batch number.
+All chemicals should be uniquely identified (with a number and/or code), including unique identities for multiples of the same batch number.

-The unique identification should be recorded on the booking in/booking out records, and on the chemical measuring records.
-This is to ensure that it is possible to tell which batch was used in a particular trial/test.
+The unique identification should be recorded on the booking in/out records, and on the chemical measuring records.
+This is to ensure that it is possible to tell which container was used in a particular trial or test.

-Chemical expiry date should be based on the expiry date as on the container or the date of manufacture (+ 2 years) where known (the supplier could be consulted for advice on an appropriate expiry date where none is given on the bottle).
-Nominal expiry dates based on the date of receipt (eg two years from receipt) should only be used in the absence of this information but must be clearly recorded this is the case.
+Chemical expiry dates should be based on the expiry date as on the container or the date of manufacture (+ 2 years) where known (the supplier could be consulted for advice on an appropriate expiry date where none is given on the bottle).
+Nominal expiry dates based on the date of receipt (for example two years from receipt) should only be used in the absence of this information but must be clearly recorded this is the case.

-Stocktaking procedures should be sufficient to ensure that where expired materials are held in the store they can be easily identified for removal/disposal and clearly marked as such, (eg with a permanent marker red cross) and preferably segregated from the main trials stock.
+Stocktaking procedures should be sufficient to ensure that where expired materials are held in the store they can be easily identified for removal or disposal and clearly marked as such, (for example with a permanent marker red cross) and preferably segregated from the main trials stock.

-The Standard Operating Procedure (SOP) should specify the options for the disposal of chemical stock, and the criteria for choosing a particular disposal route should be briefly explained (eg return to sponsor/disposal via a licensed contractor/overspray on farm).
-[It may be worthwhile to include any proformas used to facilitate these systems in an appendix to the SOP on chemical control].
+The Standard Operating Procedure (SOP) should specify the options for the disposal of chemical stock, and the criteria for choosing a particular disposal route should be briefly explained (such as return to sponsor/disposal via a licensed contractor/overspray on farm).
+We recommend including any proformas used to facilitate these systems in an appendix to the SOP on chemical control.

-According to Commission Regulation (EU) No 545/2011, the design and analysis of trials must be in accordance with European and Mediterranean Plant Protection Organization (EPPO) standard PP 1/181 and the design and analysis of trials must be in accordance with EPPO standard PP 1/152, and trials must be carried out in accordance with specific EPPO guidelines, where available.
-Where details in the protocol, or SOP, are below the minimum specified in the relevant EPPO guideline, these should be justified in the protocol or the relevant SOP (this might be a simple justification, or may require reference to specific scientific evidence).
+According to Commission Regulation (EC) No 284/2013 as it applies in Northern Ireland and Great Britain, trials must be conducted and reported in accordance with European and Mediterranean Plant Protection Organization (EPPO) standard PP 1/181 and the design and analysis of trials must be in accordance with EPPO standard PP 1/152, and trials must be carried out in accordance with relevant specific EPPO standards, where available.
+Where details in the protocol, or SOP, are below the minimum specified in the relevant EPPO standard, these should be scientifically justified in the protocol or the relevant SOP (this might be a simple justification, or may require reference to specific scientific evidence).

-It is important that all deviations below EPPO are scientifically justified (it might also be worthwhile to include these justifications in the final trial report).
-Compliance with guidelines is one of the factors to be considered when reviewing SOPs and generating trials protocols.
-Note also that up to date copies of relevant EPPO guidelines should be available to all relevant staff.
+It is important that all deviations below EPPO are scientifically justified and these deviations and justifications must be included in the final trials report.
+Compliance with guidelines and standards are some of the factors to be considered when reviewing SOPs and generating trials protocols.
+Note also that up to date copies of relevant EPPO standards should be available to all relevant staff.

-If phases of efficacy testing are to be sub-contracted to a non-"Officially Recognised" organisation there must be written guidance for this (in the form of an SOP).
+If phases of efficacy testing are to be sub-contracted to a non-officially recognised organisation there must be written guidance for this (in the form of an SOP).
 This guidance needs to describe systems that will ensure that any efficacy related work is carried out to the minimum requirements of Commission Regulation (EC) No 284/2013 as it applies in Northern Ireland and Great Britain.
-Where work is carried out under supervision and to an existing SOP, it would be sufficient to have available a statement that the equipment used was properly maintained/calibrated, and that records are kept and that the supervising facility has evidence that the relevant checks were conducted prior to the commencement of the trial.
-Where unsupervised work is to be carried out by a contractor, the guidance must describe the information required to demonstrate that the work is carried out to a written procedure by suitably qualified staff, and using appropriately maintained and calibrated equipment.
+Where work is carried out under supervision and to an existing SOP, it would be sufficient to include a statement that all the equipment used was properly maintained/calibrated, and that appropriate records are kept and that the supervising facility has evidence that the relevant checks were conducted prior to the commencement of the trial.
+Where unsupervised work is to be carried out by a contractor, the guidance must fully describe the information required to demonstrate that the work is carried out to a written procedure by suitably qualified staff, and using appropriately maintained and calibrated equipment.

-Training records must be sufficient to demonstrate that individual members of staff are suitably trained and experienced to carry out their designated functions.
+Training records must demonstrate that individual members of staff are suitably trained and experienced to carry out their designated functions.
 They should consist of three main components; a CV, records of formal internal and external training (plus copies of relevant certificates) and a record of on-the-job training.